JuanJFarina/custom-gemini-cli/README.md

 FastAPI validates the schema at startup but never creates or alters it.
 Each webhook resolves the Telegram sender to an active internal user and builds an isolated request runtime from that user's PostgreSQL profile and conversation data.

 The CLI remains a local development interface with file-backed conversations.
 SQLite remains available only as a non-commercial compatibility adapter.

-Do not expose this intermediate workload to multiple real users until `03-tool-registry-sheets-isolation` is implemented.
-The current global Google Sheets tools are not yet isolated by internal user UUID.